zm4550/electro-shop/PROJECT_PROPOSAL.md

 ## 20. Conclusion

-KinBech.Com is a comprehensive e-commerce platform that successfully implements all core features required for online retail operations.
+electro-shop is a comprehensive e-commerce platform that successfully implements all core features required for online retail operations.
 The system provides an excellent foundation for selling electronics and appliances online, with robust user and admin interfaces, secure authentication, and efficient order management capabilities.

 The project demonstrates strong technical implementation using modern web technologies and follows best practices for database design and code organization.
 With the recommended enhancements and security improvements, the platform is ready for production deployment and can scale to meet growing business needs.